stefanzan/HaskellStudyMemo/monad/monadTransformers.md

       instance Monad m where
         return :: a -> m a
         (>>=) :: m a -> (a -> m b) -> m b

-    So, the a is infact the type parameter of the typeclass m.
+  So, the **a** is in fact the type parameter of the typeclass m.
 If m in  *Monad m* is CName, then the a in return function is the a in *CName a*.

   Thus for the Monad instance *Monad (MaybeT m)*, the type of return is